konrri2/SixChess/TermsAndConditions.md

-# Hexagonal Chess Chess
+# Hexagonal Chess

-## Terms and Conditions for Hexagonal Chess Chess
+## Terms and Conditions for Hexagonal Chess

 ### 1. Acceptable Use
 By using Hexagonal Chess Chess, you agree to the following terms: